Does Writing with Language Models Reduce Content Diversity?: Why does writing with reduce diversity?

 \paragraph{\rlhfacc increases similarity between key points while user-written text is unaffected.} Finally, we disentangle the effect from the model and the user for the increase in homogenization observed in \Cref{fig:pairwise_sim}.
 We attribute each key point to either the user or the model (same as in \Cref{sec:data_levels}) and calculate the essay homogenization scores on user-contributed and model-contributed key points respectively.
 In \Cref{fig:homogenization_rougeL_h_v_m}, we compare the user-contributed and model-contributed homogenization across the \rlhfacc and \llmacc groups.
-We observe that, while the average homogenization score of user-contributed key points does not change between the two groups, the \rlhfacc contributed key points have higher average homogenization score than \llmacc.
-An independent samples $t$-test confirms the significance of this result at the $5\%$ significance level.
-This suggests that user behavior with respect to content creation is largely unchanged when writing with different models,\footnote{ We can also attempt to compare the homogenization of user-contributed key points with and without model assistance.
-However, since user-contributed key points of co-written essays are a subset of the original key points.
-They are more different from each other (less homogenized) than the full set due to randomness in subset selection, thus user-contributed key points in co-writing settings are not comparable to those in the \hacc setting. } and the increased homogenization is mainly due to \rlhfacc contributions.
+We observe that, while the average homogenization score of user-contributed key points does not change between the two groups, the \rlhfacc contributed key points have higher average homogenization than \llmacc ($p < 0.05$).
+This suggests that user behavior with respect to content creation is largely unchanged when writing with different models,\footnote{ We can also compare the homogenization of user-contributed key points with and without model assistance.
+However, we note that user-contributed key points in co-written essays are a subset of the original key points and hence exhibit more variation across essays.
+Therefore, they are not directly comparable to those in \hacc. } and the increased homogenization is mainly due to \rlhfacc contributions.

-\paragraph{Takeaway.} Overall, these results suggest that the user's writing behavior with respect to lexical choice and argument generation is not affected when writing with model assistance.
+\paragraph{Takeaway.} Our results suggest that the users' lexical choice and argument generation is not affected when writing with model assistance.
 The reduction in diversity in collaborative writing is attributed more to text contributed directly by the \rlhfacc model.
 This paints a relatively optimistic picture as the risk of forming a feedback loop through the mutual influence between the user and the model is potentially limited.
 However, it is important to note that our study focuses on single interactions between users and models, and the dynamics might change through repeated interactions over time.